-These benefits are called “auxiliary benefits” by Social Security.
+These benefits are called “auxiliary benefits.”

 Other than the parent being disabled, what else do you need to receive children’s benefits?

-This is governed by 20 CFR 404.350 “Who is entitled to children’s benefits”
+For more information, take a look at 20 CFR 404.350 “Who is entitled to children’s benefits.”